-"Originally, the purpose was to incentivize landlords to do capital improvements that were difficult to afford because the rents were supposedly not high enough under rent stabilization," says Webb, who represents tenants battling capital improvement-related rent increases.
+"Originally, the purpose of MCIs was to incentivize landlords to do capital improvements that were difficult to afford, because the rents were supposedly not high enough under rent stabilization," says David Hershey-Webb, a partner at HMGDJ law who represents tenants battling capital improvement-related rent increases.
 "But in most buildings now, stabilized and controlled tenants are a minority, and landlords undertake major capital improvements just as a way to raise rents of regulated tenants."

-Here's what you need to know as a renter:
+Here's what else you need to know as a renter:

 - In order to qualify as a major capital improvement, the work must benefit the entire building—not just a few specific apartments—and it has to involve one of the building's systems being fully replaced, not just repaired.
 (Full requirements can be found on this NYSHCR fact sheet, and further details are on their FAQ page.)
 "The most common are windows, boiler and heating systems, facade and roof work, and elevator replacements," says Himmelstein.